MicrosoftDocs/Devices-docs/surface-duo/surface-duo-support-lifecycle.md

 ---
-title: Surface Lifecycle for Android based devices
+title: Surface Lifecycle for Android-based devices
 description: This article how Surface Duo  will receive Android version and security updates for at least 3 years from its release date. ms.technology: windows ms.prod: surface